PalisadoesFoundation/pattoo-agent-linux/README.rst

 ``pattoo`` stores timeseries data in a database and makes it available for users via a GraphQL API.

 Data can be collected from a number of sources.
-The ``pattoo-agents`` repository provides a number standard data collection agents for:
+The ``pattoo-agent-linux`` repository provides a number standard Linux data collection agents.

-* Linux
-* SNMP
-* Modbus TCP
-* BACnet/IP
-* OPC UA

 ``pattoo`` was originally created to assist DevOps and building facilities management teams to monitor the performance of servers, applications and electro-mechanical systems.
 It is flexible enough to chart a wide variety of data that changes over time by creating custom agents.